rydmike/flex_color_scheme/README.md

 in your application.
 A quick way to do so is to try one of the 36 built-in color schemes.
 The schemes have enums that you can use to refer to them with.

-Please study the default example for a thorough guide on how to use **all** properties in FlexColorScheme.
+Please study the default example for a thorough guide on how to use almost **all** properties in FlexColorScheme.
 To try it on your own from scratch, create a default Flutter counter app.
 Add the FlexColorScheme import and modify one line of code and add two lines as shown below.